In this post, you’ll learn 15 actionable and timeless lead generation strategies that are simple enough for anyone to

-Facebook Messenger have higher open rates than almost any other channel:
+Facebook Messenger has higher open rates than almost any other channel:

 With reports of open rates well above 80%, you can expect your message to be seen by almost everyone you send it to.

 You need a Facebook page to be able to send messages to your prospects.
 BUT…

-That way it looks like you are sending out the message personally, instead of the messages coming from a company.
+That way it looks like you are sending out the message personally, instead of the messages from a company.

 2 Using the “OPF-Technique” to Generate 22% More Leads